 - I HAVE MY BIKE SET UP TO MAGAZINE “X” ‘S RECOMMENDATIONS.
 SHOULD I STILL GET A BASELINE SETUP?

 The short answer is, yes.
-Like mentioned before every rider is different, the settings in a magazine will be set up for that rider’s ability and weight.
+Every rider is different, and the settings in a magazine are set up for that rider’s ability and weight.
 Now a rider will feel a difference from a magazine’s setup vs. no setup.
-But more then likely it will feel even better once the bike is dialed in to the rider.
+But ultimately your bike will have the best performance from a individual setup.

 - I JUST CHANGED TO A DIFFERENT BRAND OF TIRES, DO I NEED TO ADJUST MY SUSPENSION?